Published on August 29, 2017 | Choosing a Career| Education News| Unheard avenues

-In India, sports is still a flourishing industry, but if you’re under the impression that career in sports is all about fame and glamour, there is a flipside to it.
+Gone are the days when sports was traditionally considered as a hobby especially in India is now being considered as a serious career career option.
+In India, sports is still a flourishing industry, but if you’re under the impression that career in sports is all about fame and glamour, there is a flip-side to it.
 There is grit, perseverance and immense discipline that is required to be eligible for various international level pursuits.
-Also, one of the most popular stories that take flight is over coming failure and rejections until one of them shines.
 Sports today is no longer about a game on the field it is also about the popularity and the pride it brings.
 This confluence has turned athletes into sports stars and has sparked a need to skillfully manage both the players and the game.

 Even if you’re not an athlete but still passionate about sports, it is still possible for you to pursue your interest as a profession.

-As much as parents want their children to pursue a profession that will be rewarding and stable in the long run, the approach to this is armed with rudimentary information which forces them to deem career in sports or art as “unconventional”.
 It comes with the notion that sports is a high-risk career.
-Apart from risks of injury, competitiveness, and instability, there are many other factors which make the parents aversive to this field, especially in India.
+Apart from risks of injury, competitiveness, and instability, there are many other factors which make the parents averse to this field, especially in India.
 This includes lack of apathy within the governing body, infrastructure, lack of experienced coaches etc.

 Indian professional badminton player, Saina Nehwal talks about how difficult it is to be a sports person in India.